The Five Levels of AI Automation

 Level 4: Autonomous AI Automation

-At this level, AI systems operate independently and make decisions without human involvement.
-Apptest.ai is a Level 4 automation provider, offering fully autonomous testing without the need for human interaction, test scripting, or manual effort.
-It uses machine learning and natural language processing to determine the most effective pathways for testing.
+At this level, AI systems operate independently and make decisions without human involvement within their specific domain.
+Apptest.ai is a Level 4 automation provider that delivers fully autonomous testing—eliminating the need for human interaction, test scripting, or manual oversight.
+Powered by machine learning and natural language processing, it automatically determines the most effective pathways for testing.

 Level 5: Augmented AI Automation